Trusted by Independent Car Dealers since 2006

 Depending on the program, criminal penalties for willful violations can include fines ranging up to $20 million and imprisonment of up to 30 years.
 Civil penalties for violations of the Trading With the Enemy Act can be up to $65,000 for each violation.

-Total OFAC compliance is completely possible
+Total OFAC compliance for your car dealership is completely possible

 OFAC compliance can feel overwhelming, but if you keep the basic principles in mind, your dealership should have no problems.
 Remember, no sale is worth breaking the law — make sure your dealership is fully compliant and your team will be in an ideal position to make sales and thrive.